Ski: 2019-2020 4FRNT Inthayne, 188 cm

 4FRNT pro rider and ski builder, Thayne Rich, came out with his signature ski, the Inthayne, two seasons ago.
 His goal was to combine the quick-turning nature of the 4FRNT Renegade with the playfulness and twin tail of the 4FRNT Devastator in order to make a ski that he could throw tricks and land switch on in deep snow.
 For a bit of context surrounding the Inthayne and Thayne himself, check out this video:

-This year, 4FRNT tweaked the Inthayne, making it a bit lighter and reducing the sidecut from 35 m to 25 m.
+For the 18/19 season, 4FRNT tweaked the Inthayne, making it a bit lighter and reducing the sidecut from 35 m to 25 m.
 The ski is returning unchanged for 19/20, apart from graphics.
 We’ll be getting the new ski on snow very soon, but for now, let’s take a look at how it compares to some of the other pow skis on the market.

 What 4FRNT says about the Inthayne: